LexiFi/ocaml-vdom/README.md

 -----

 This project has been created by LexiFi initially for its internal use.
-It has bees used in production since 2016 but no commitment is made on the stability of its interface.
+It has been used in production since 2016 but no commitment is made on the stability of its interface.
 So please let us know if you consider using it!